Mental Health Facilities Winfield, IL

 Du Page County Health Department North Public Health Center - 9.3 miles from Winfield, IL

 Du Page County Health Department North Public Health Center is a mental health clinic in Addison, IL, located at 1111 West Lake Street, 60101 zip code area.
 Du Page County Health Department North Public Health Center provides outpatient treatment.
-Du Page County Health Department North Public Health Center offers dialectical behavior therapy, individual psychotherapy and behavior modification to adults, children / adolescents and seniors 65 or older.
-Du Page County Health Department North Public Health Center also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services offered at Du Page County Health Department North Public Health Center include family psychoeducation, case management and suicide prevention services.
+Du Page County Health Department North Public Health Center offers couples/family therapy, psychotropic medication and behavior modification to adults, children / adolescents and young adults.
+Du Page County Health Department North Public Health Center also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services offered at Du Page County Health Department North Public Health Center include case management, family psychoeducation and suicide prevention services.

 Learn More